 Application and Selection Process

-The application process is explained and information is distributed during the orientation in the first year of medical school.
-The program is open to all first year medical students.
+The application process is explained, and information is distributed during orientation in the first year of medical school.
+The program is open to all first-year medical students.
 Selection for the Rural Scholars Program is based primarily on interest in serving underserved populations, learning about rural health disparities in Missouri, and potential rural practice.
 Up to 25 students can be selected to participate in the program each year.

-Rural Scholars will be assigned to a region where they will complete all clinical training programs.
+Rural Scholars will be assigned to a region and training site where they will complete all clinical training programs.
 Rural Scholars will develop a more in-depth connection with and understanding of the culture, health disparities, and health-care resources in the region.
-Rural Scholars will complete their clinical training (summer, clerkship, elective) at a training site in this region or the surrounding area.

 Mid-Missouri third-year training sites